Mountain Bike Skills Coaching from the Experts | Surrey Hills - Just one hour South-West of London | 0333 12 12 125

 The course was offered to mountain biking clubs in the Yorkshire area and SOC opted for sending a relatively new rider, Matt, and myself who has been riding for over 20 years but have not had a great deal of formal training so the reviews are from differing perspectives.
 Here’s what we thought:

 The pre-course joining instructions were all clear; the chosen venue being Yearsley Forest.
 There were 9 riders on the day and we were spoilt by having 3 coaches – normally the ratio would be 6 riders to 1 coach.
 Our coaches were Danielle Sheridan and Jessica Weston, both senior coaches for Astounding Adventures and Simon Weston, who will be providing coaching in the Yorkshire area in future.
 Following refreshments, we were asked to outline our current level of expertise and what we wanted to get from the day.
 A basic safety check of our bikes and helmets was also carried out - a good reminder of the things we should not just take for granted.
-The coaching included demonstrations followed by practice and then feedback and more practice.
+The coaching included demonstrations followed by practise and then feedback and more practise.

 What the course covered was as follows: